pacSTL: PAC-Bounded Signal Temporal Logic from Data-Driven Reachability Analysis: PAC-Bounded Signal Temporal Logic ( )

 \section{PAC-Bounded Signal Temporal Logic (\estl{})}

-The \estl{} formalism bounds uncertainty in system dynamics and signal values through set predictions, resulting in \estl{} specifications and probabilistic guarantees.
-In this section, we formulate \estl{} atomic propositions over set signals and connect this to the probabilistic guarantees of the set.
-Then, we show how to compute {\estl{}} specifications and present two approaches for efficiently deriving probabilistic guarantees.
+The \estl{} language provides probabilistic robustness ranges based on PAC-bounded reachable sets (see Fig.~\ref{fig:pipeline}).
+In this section, we bound atomic propositions over reachable sets and relate these bounds to the associated probabilistic guarantees.
+We then show how to compute {\estl{}} for specifications and derive guarantees on specification satisfaction.